BobasPett/Generate-Proof-Tree/README.md

     IF formulas contain contradiction
         RETURN TRUE
     REPEAT
-        IF there exists a formula f with operator other than disjuntion IN formulas replace f with the matching logical equivalence ELSE
+        IF there exists a formula F with operator other than disjuntion IN formulas replace F with the matching logical equivalence ELSE
             BREAK
-    FOR each formula f IN formulas
+    FOR each formula F IN formulas
-        IF f is a disjuntion
+        IF F is a disjuntion AND Tableaux(F.leftDisjunct) AND Tableaux(F.rightDisjunct) RETURN TRUE
-            IF Tableaux(left disjunct) AND Tableaux(right disjunct)
-                RETURN TRUE
 ```